thecloudgarage/eks-anywhere/gitops/argocd/blog-end-to-end.md

 * Create the TLS certicate in ArgoCD to trust the gitlab repo
 * Create the Gitlab repo reference in ArgoCD
 * Create argocd application for the defined Gitlab repo and name it as sockshop
+* In the application settings, keep the sync policy as Manual and path as applications/sockshop with directory recurse
-* As soon as the application is created, argocd will initate the sync
+* As soon as the application is created, argocd will initate the sync if policy is automatic.
+In this case we will manually sync
 * As a result, we can observe that ArgoCD has invoked the baseline commit and created the sock-shop application
 * This can be viewed from the pods, persistent volumes, ingress and tls secret created in the sock-shop namespace
 * In addition, we can observe that the persistent volumes have been created on the PowerStore array via csi